Deoghar district: Subdivisions and Blocks

 The district is composed of two subdivisions: Deoghar and Madhupur.

 The district comprises ten blocks: Deoghar, Karon, Madhupur, Mohanpur, Palojori, Sarath, Devipur, Margomunda, Sarwan, and Sonaraithari.

-There are 3 Vidhan Sabha constituencies in this district: Madhupur, Sarath, and Deoghar.
+There are 3 Vidhan Sabha (Legislative Assembly) constituencies in this district: Madhupur, Sarath, and Deoghar.
 Madhupur and Deoghar are part of the Godda Lok Sabha constituency, while Sarath is part of Dumka Lok Sabha constituency.